saptarshi1996/sentiment-analysis-tech-support/README.md

     make rabbitsql
 ```

-2. Create a database named sentiment and generate tables using schema.sql file.
+2. Create a database named sentiment and generate tables using init.sql file.

-3. Queue will generated automatically on running the worker server.
+3. Queue will generated automatically on running the worker service.

 4. To open rabbitmq UI.
 Go to: http://localhost:15672.
 Username and Password is guest.